prasadshirvandkar/ClipAirSync/README.md

-<<<<<<< HEAD
 # ClippSync

-ClippSync is a privacy-focused cross-platform clipboard synchronization tool designed to seamlessly sync your clipboard usage across your devices within your local network.
+ClippSync is a privacy-focused cross-platform clipboard synchronization tool that seamlessly syncs your clipboard usage across your devices on your local network.

 ## Key Features